framanno/Get_next_line/README.md

 This function reads a chunk of data from the file and adds it to the existing buffer.
 It uses a temporary buffer to manage the read operation.
 It reads until it finds a newline (`\n`).
 The updated buffer is returned.

-- **Steps:**
-  - If the buffer is empty or contains partial data, it allocates a temporary buffer and reads a block of data.
-  - The data is merged with what’s already in `buff_data`.
-  - The temporary buffer is freed.
-  - The updated buffer is returned.

 ---

 ### 3. `read_until_eol`